MicrosoftDocs/appcenter-docs/docs/analytics/event-metrics.md

 ## Event Detail View
 Select an event within the events table to reveal more detailed information:

 - **Users**: Total number of users that have triggered the event.
-LAST (n) DAYS is a trend. cacluation
+LAST (n) DAYS is a trend calculation.
 - **Count**: Total number of times the event has been triggered.
 - **Count per user**: Average number of times the event is triggered per user.
 - **Count per session**: Average number of times that the event is triggered per session.